simonsobs/map_based_simulations/planning/202510_proposed_mbs_simulation.md

 ## Bandpass

 Realistic wafer-by-wafer bandpasses generated using the Bandpass Sampler (which will be included in PySM) starting from a reference bandpass based on the latest instrument model.
-Need to decide how many wafers per band.

 ## Beam